laatabix/MarraSIM/README.md

 **TrafficSignal** : represents a sign that regulates traffic on the road network.
 A traffic signal may be stop sign where vehicles always stop for a given time, or a traffic light where vehicles stop following a given probability.

 **BusLine** : represents two paths of outgoing and return bus stops between a start (departure) and an end (terminus) points.
 Each bus line is named (*bl_name*) and has the two following characteristics:
   - *bl_interval_time* : indicates the theoretical interval time between buses of the same line.
   - *bl_commercial_speed* : indicates the average speed of buses while considering the constraints of bus stops, traffic lights, and congestion.

 **BusVehicle** : represents a vehicle that serves a bus line.
 The same bus line can be served by multiple vehicles.
 Each bus vehicle has the following attributes:

-  - *bv_direction* : indicates whether a bus is currently in an outgoing or return direction.
+  - *bv_current_direction* : indicates whether a bus is currently in an outgoing or a return direction.

-  - *bv_speed* : indicates the true speed of a moving bus.
+  - *bv_actual_speed* : indicates the true speed of a moving bus.
   - *bv_max_capacity* : indicates the maximum number of passengers that the bus can take.

-  - *bv_moving* : a boolean to indicate whether a bus is currently moving or not.
+  - *bv_in_move* : a boolean to indicate whether a bus is currently moving or not.
+  - *bv_in_city* : a boolean to indicate whether a bus is currently in the city or in the suburbs.

 **BusConnection** : determines a location where passengers can transfer between two bus lines.
-This connection may be in the same bus stop if the two bus lines intersect, or in two different but close bus stops otherwise.
-The proximity in this model is defined as a 400 m circle.
+This connection may be in the same bus stop if the two bus lines intersect, or in two neighboring bus stops otherwise.
+The proximity in this model is defined as a 400m circle.
 The connections are computed to minimize the total journey distance, hence, only the best connections are considered.
+Each bus connection in the model is characterized buy the directions of connected bus lines (*bc_bus_directions*) and by the distance between connected bus stops (*bc_connection_distance*).

 **BusTrip** : represents a trip between an origin and a destination bus stops using one or two bus lines.
 The following attributes characterize a bus trip:
   - *bt_type* : indicates whether the trip is using one or two bus lines.
   - *bt_bus_directions* : stores the direction (outgoing or return) of each bus used in the trip.
   - *bt_bus_distances* : stores the traveled distances by the buses used in the trip.
   - *bt_walk_distance* : indicates the walk distance between bus stops if the trip includes a bus connection.

 ### Process overview and scheduling